ArcaneEngineer/ECS-tutorials/part5.md

 ```

-Now these are _almost_ ready for use in our update and rendering loops.
-However, we still need to set up our entity archtypes which will reference these new components.
+These are _almost_ ready for use in our update and rendering loops.
+However, later in this tutorial, we'll set up our entity archtypes which will reference these new components.

-Remember that the first array is used to denote the values (by variable name) in the second array.
+Remember that the first archetypes array is used to denote the values (by variable name) in the second array.
 The second array is what is used to actually construct each entity at initialisation.

 ```
 const ARCHETYPE =